-The Professional Education Unit (PEU) is committed to the preparation and continuing development of education professionals (e.g. teachers, school leaders, and professional support personnel).
+The Professional Education Unit (PEU) is committed to the preparation and continuing development of education professionals (e.g., teachers, school leaders, and professional support personnel).
 The core of basic preparation includes a steadfast commitment to a liberal-arts based education, a strong knowledge of pedagogy and content, provision of ample field experiences, and the development of dispositions befitting an education professional.
-The PEU is committed to providing the Commonwealth of Pennsylvania and its students with professionals who are able to assume their roles and responsibilities as educators in a diverse and technologically complex society; who are able to understand and appreciate all students as individuals; who develop habits of mind that support inquiry, reflection, and collaboration; and who demonstrate professional standards of conduct including a strong sense of ethics and the motivation to seek opportunities that foster professional and personal growth.
+The PEU is committed to providing the Commonwealth of Pennsylvania and its students with professionals who are able to assume their roles and responsibilities as educators in a diverse and technologically complex society; who are able to understand and appreciate all students as individuals; who develop habits of mind that support inquiry, reflection, and collaboration; and who demonstrate professional and personal growth.
 The PEU is committed to serve as a resource for the communities in the region through the application of scholarship efforts and service.

-PHILOSOPHY, PURPOSES, and GOALS
+PHILOSOPHY, PURPOSES, AND GOALS